 Parameter Description Billing Method

-- Pay-As-You-Go: A pay-as-you-go instance is billed per hour based on your actual resource usage.
-We recommend that you select pay-as-you-go billing for short-term use.
-You can release the instance to reduce costs when you no longer need it.
+- Pay-As-You-Go: A pay-as-you-go instance is charged per hour based on your actual resource usage.
+We recommend that you select the pay-as-you-go billing method for short-term use.
+If you no longer need a pay-as-you-go instance, you can release it to reduce costs.

-Restore Mode Currently, only By Backup Set is supported.
-Edition The edition of the RDS instance.
-Only the High-availability edition is supported.
-In this edition, one primary instance and one secondary instance are deployed to implement high-availability.Note The RDS editions that are available vary based on the region and database engine version.
-For more information, see ApsaraDB for RDS edition overview.
-Zone
+Restore Mode The method that is used to restore data.
+Select By Backup Set.
+Edition The RDS edition of the new RDS instance.
+Select High-availability.
+In this edition, your database system consists of one primary RDS instance and one secondary RDS instance.
+These instances work in the high-availability architecture.Note The available RDS editions vary based on the region and database engine version that you select.
+For more information, see Overview of ApsaraDB RDS editions.
+Zone of Primary Node

-The zone where the RDS instance resides.
+The zone of the new RDS instance.
 Each zone is an independent physical location within a region.
-There are no technical differences among zones in the same region.
-Deploying your RDS instances in multiple zones provides zone-level disaster recovery for your business.
+Zones in the same region provide the same services.
+The multi-zone deployment method provides zone-level disaster recovery.

 Note Each instance type supports a specific number of CPU cores, memory capacity, maximum number of connections, and maximum input/output operations per second (IOPS).
 For more information, see Primary instance types.

-- Entry-level: the general-purpose instance family.
-A general-purpose instance occupies exclusive memory and I/O resources.
-However, it shares CPU and storage resources with other general-purpose instances on the same server.
+- General-purpose (Entry-level): belongs to the general-purpose instance family.
+A general-purpose instance exclusively occupies the allocated memory and I/O resources.
+However, it shares CPU and storage resources with the other general-purpose instances that are deployed on the same server.

-- Enterprise-level: the dedicated instance family.
-A dedicated instance occupies exclusive CPU, memory, storage, and I/O resources.
-The top configuration of the dedicated instance family is the dedicated host.
-A dedicated host instance occupies all CPU, memory, storage, and I/O resources on the server where it resides.
+- Dedicated (Enterprise-level): belongs to the dedicated instance family or the dedicated host instance family.
+A dedicated instance exclusively occupies the allocated CPU, memory, storage, and I/O resources.
+The dedicated host instance family is the highest configuration of the dedicated instance family.
+A dedicated host instance occupies all the CPU, memory, storage, and I/O resources on the server where it is deployed.

-Capacity The storage capacity that is used to store data, system files, binary log files, and transaction files.
-You can increase the storage capacity in increments of at least 5 GB.Note RDS instances with local SSDs in the dedicated instance family occupy exclusive resources.
-The storage capacities are determined by instance types.
+Capacity The storage capacity that the new RDS instance has available to store data files, system files, binary log files, and transaction files.
+The storage capacity increases in increments of 5 GB.Note The dedicated instance family supports the exclusive allocation of resources.
+Therefore, the storage capacity of each instance type with local SSDs in this family is fixed.
 For more information, see Primary instance types.